artob/ar.to/2010/08/red-blood-white-snow.md

 40,000 soldiers and more than three hundred artillery pieces, a hundred tanks, and fifty armored cars -- would prove an instructive lesson in the Finnish way of guerrilla warfare.
-The Finns would go on to apply these same tactics extensively in the other battles of the Winter War, but the battle of Suomussalmi remains the best-studied one.
+The Finns would go on to apply these same tactics extensively in the other battles of the Winter War, but the Battle of Suomussalmi remains the best-studied one.

 Advancing towards Suomussalmi in early January 1940, the 44th's mechanized